Xevion/fusion-fission-choices/README.md

 `fusion-fission-choices` is a simple utility written in Python for identifying preferable elements to use for fusion with the Alchemistry Minecraft Mod.

+## Where is the Fission part?

+As of now, I have only implemented the fusion part, since it's drastically easier.
+The fission module for this will come later, if I decide I need it, but since the fission recipes come in JEI automatically...
+I'll be okay.

 ## Configuration Options

 The `elements` portion refers to the scores of each element, each being the atomic number of the element.